bluegenes/2022-paper-protein-kmers/manuscript.md

 K-mer analysis methods enable similarity detection as low as a single shared k-mer between divergent genomes.
 As a result, exact matching of long nucleotide k-mers can be used for taxonomic classification and similarity detection between closely related genomes, including strain-level, species-level, and genus-level comparisons (often using k-mer lengths 51, 31, and 21, respectively).
 At larger evolutionary distances, accumulated nucleotide divergence limits the utility of exact nucleotide k-mer matching.
-Protein sequences, which are more conserved than their corresponding nucleotide sequences, are the gold standard for comparisons at larger evolutionary distances.
+Amino acid k-mers (kaa-mers) retain the benefits of fast, alignment-free exact k-mer matching, but with increased tolerance for evolutionary divergence.
-Here, we evaluate the utility of amino acid k-mers for a wide range of genomic and metagenomic applications, including sequence distance estimation, taxonomic classification, and metagenome breakdown.
+Here, we evaluate the utility of amino acid k-mers for a wide range of genomic and metagenomic applications, including sequence distance estimation and taxonomic classification.

 ### Amino Acid k-mers can be used to discriminate between taxa

 The Genome Taxonomy Database (GTDB) provides a genome-based taxonomy for bacterial and archaeal genomes [@doi:10.1038/s41587-020-0501-8].
 We begin by assessing the prevalance of nucleotide and amino acid k-mers of different k-mer lengths within assemblies selected for inclusion within GTDB.
-The most recent GTDB release, `rs202`, encompasses 258,407 genomes from 47,895 species.
+GTDB release `rs202` encompasses 258,407 genomes from 47,895 species.

-To make analyses at this scale tractable, we built `sourmash` FracMinHash sketches, with a scaling factor of 1000 for nucleotide k-mers (keep \~1/1000 k-mers) and 200 for amino acid k-mers (keep \~1/200 protein k-mers) [@doi:10.1101/2022.01.11.475838].
+To make analyses at this scale tractable, we use FracMinHash sketching to randomly subsample all available k-mers, retaining approximately (\~1/1000 nucleotide k-mers) and \~1/200 amino acid k-mers) [@doi:10.1101/2022.01.11.475838].
 DNA FracMinHash sketches have been shown to accurately subsample genome datasets [@doi:10.1101/2022.01.11.475838].
 For most genomes, both genomic and protein fastas were available for download from NCBI.
 In remaining cases (n=36,632), genome fastas were translated into protein sequence via Prodigal [@doi:10.1186/1471-2105-11-119] prior to sketching.